William Smallwood

-William Smallwood (1732 – February 14, 1792) was an American planter, soldier and politician from Charles County, Maryland.
+William Smallwood (1732 – February 14, 1792) was an American planter, military officer and politician from Charles County, Maryland.
 He served in the American Revolutionary War, rising to the rank of major general.
-He was serving as the fourth Governor of Maryland when the state adopted the United States Constitution.
+He was serving as the fourth governor of Maryland when the state adopted the United States Constitution.

 Early life and education

 Smallwood was born in 1732 to planter Bayne Smallwood (1711–1768) and Priscilla Heaberd or Heabeard (c.1715–1784).
 He had six siblings: Lucy Heaberd Smallwood (c.
 1734-1768, married John Truman Stoddert), Elizabeth Smallwood (born c.
 1736, married James Leiper), Margaret Smallwood (born c.
 1738, married Walter Truman Stoddert), Heaberd Smallwood (c.
 1740–1780), Eleanor Smallwood (born c.
 1743 married William Grayson) and Priscilla Heaberd Smallwood (c.
 1750–1815, married John Courts in 1794).
 His sister Eleanor and brother Heaberd served with him later in the American Revolutionary War.

 His parents sent the boys to England, for their education at Eton.
 His great-grandfather was James Smallwood, who immigrated in 1664 and became a member of the Maryland Assembly in 1692.
 James' son Bayne (1685–1709) followed him later in the Assembly.
 Bayne (1711–1775) and his sister Hester were the great-great-grandchildren of Maryland Governor William Stone; Hester (Smallwood) Smith's daughter-in-law Sarah (Butler) Stone was the grandmother of James Butler Bonham and Milledge Luke Bonham.
 A first cousin of James and Milledge Bonham was Senator Matthew Butler.

 Smallwood served as an officer during the French and Indian War, the North American theater of the Seven Years' War, and was elected to the pre-Revolution colonial-era provincial assembly for the Province of Maryland.